MissPP/ippx/README.md

 ```
 curl -x socks5://user:pwd@127.0.0.1:7555 yourdomain.com
 ```
- -- your client (You can think of it as a secondary proxy)
+ -- your client (You can consider it as a secondary proxy)
 ```
 curl -x 127.0.0.1:7554 yourdomain.com
  ```